 Diluted loss per common share is computed by dividing net loss by the weighted average number of shares of the common stock of A.M.
 Castle & Co. outstanding plus outstanding common stock equivalents.
-Common stock equivalents consist of restricted stock awards and other share-based payment awards, and shares that may be issued upon conversion of the Company's outstanding 5.00% / 7.00% Convertible Senior Secured Paid-in-Kind ("PIK") Toggle Notes due 2022 (the "Existing Notes") and the Company's outstanding 3.00% / 5.00% Convertible Senior Secured PIK Toggle Notes due 2024 (the "New Notes"), which are included in the calculation of weighted average shares outstanding using the if-converted method.
-Refer to Note 6 - Debt, for further description of the Existing Notes and New Notes.
+Common stock equivalents consist of restricted stock awards and other share-based payment awards, and shares that may be issued upon conversion of the Company's outstanding 5.00% / 7.00% Convertible Senior Secured Paid-in-Kind ("PIK") Toggle Notes due 2022 (the "5.00%/7.00% Convertible Notes") and the Company's outstanding 3.00% / 5.00% Convertible Senior Secured PIK Toggle Notes due 2024 (the "3.00%/5.00% Convertible Notes"), which are included in the calculation of weighted average shares outstanding using the if-converted method.
+Refer to Note 6 - Debt, for further description of the 5.00%/7.00% Convertible Notes and the 3.00%/5.00% Convertible Notes.